 Coverage #9: Coverage for Peak Season

-This special coverage offers the farmer the maximum amount coverage for the grains stored in his bins during harvest peak season until everything is sold.
+This special coverage offers the farmer the maximum amount of coverage for the grains stored in his bins during harvest peak season until everything is sold.
 This coverage is also applicable to any crops aside from grains.

 Coverage #10: Field Crops